 Parents or guardians are responsible for the care and behavior of minor children while at Heartland Point.
 While a visit to Heartland Point should be enjoyable, the staff and volunteers cannot be responsible for the security and safety of unattended children in the building.
 The following procedures will be used by Heartland Point in dealing with minor children left in the building without a parent or guardian present.

 - Heartland Point personnel will attempt to contact a parent or guardian.

 - If unable to reach a parent or guardian, the Orrville Police Department will be contacted.
 Minor may be transported by the officer to the Police Department until the parent or guardian can be located.
 No Heartland Point personnel will transport any minor in their personal car.

-Please contact Paula Stanley, Heartland Point manager, at 330-682-0200 if you have any questions concerning these policies or other issues not addressed here.
+Please contact Sarah McIlvaine Meenan, Heartland Point manager, at 330-682-0200 if you have any questions concerning these policies or other issues not addressed here.